gabe-harris-modernfold/UnihikerK10StarterProject/README.md

 # Unihiker K10 Starter Project

-An embedded systems framework for the **Unihiker K10** device (ESP32-S3) that provides modular hardware abstraction and 10 independent component tests.
+An embedded systems framework for the **Unihiker K10** DFRobot device (ESP32-S3) that provides modular hardware abstraction and 10 independent component tests.
 Designed for developers to explore sensor and application logic without wrestling with low-level hardware details.

 ## Quick Start